international employment law firm alliance L&E Global

 Employee rights in Australia are protected and regulated in the following ways:

-• The Fair Work Act 2009 (Cth) outlines minimum employment standards, including leave, maximum weekly hours, notice of termination and redundancy pay.
+• The Fair Work Act mandates certain minimum employment standards in National Employment Standards, including entitlements to various forms of leave, controls on maximum weekly hours, notice of termination and redundancy pay.

-• Modern Awards set out the minimum conditions of employment for specific industries or occupations, such as rates of pay and allowances.
+• Modern Awards (instruments made by the Fair Work Commission, Australia’s industrial tribunal) set out the minimum conditions of employment for specific industries or occupations, and include rates of pay for ordinary and overtime hours, and allowances.

-• Federal and State anti-discrimination legislation affords employees with rights against discrimination, harassment, vilification and victimisation.
+• Federal and State anti-discrimination legislation provides employees with protection from discrimination, harassment, vilification and victimisation on certain grounds, including race, sex, age, and disability.

-• Federal and State work health and safety legislation applies to reduce the occurrence of work-related death, injury and illness.
+• Federal and State work health and safety legislation imposes obligations on all persons in workplaces to take reasonable care to avoid work-related death, injury and illness.

 • State based workers’ compensation legislation provides for compulsory basic insurance of employees who are injured at work.

-Australia is a federation of States and Territories with a Federal Government.
-The Constitution permits the Commonwealth Parliament (that is the Federal Parliament) to pass legislation, which relates to certain specified matters, whereas State Parliaments have the power to pass legislation in relation to any matter pertaining to that state.
+Australia is a federation of States and Territories.
+The Constitution permits the Commonwealth Parliament (that is the Federal Parliament) to pass legislation, which relates to certain specified matters, whereas State Parliaments have the power to pass legislation in relation to any matter pertaining to that State.
 Should a clash between State legislation and Commonwealth legislation arise, a valid Commonwealth law will prevail to the extent of any inconsistencies.
-The Constitution provides for the Federal Government to make laws in relation to industrial disputes extending beyond the boundary of more than one State (the “conciliation and arbitration power”).
+The Constitution provides for the Federal Parliament to make laws in relation to industrial disputes extending beyond the boundary of more than one State (the “conciliation and arbitration power”).
 This formed the basis of the split between State and Federal power for a century, with the Commonwealth legislating for the conciliation and arbitration of industrial disputes crossing State boundaries, and the States legislating for other intra-state areas of industrial relations.
-In the 1980’s, the Federal Parliament began using the power given to it under the Constitution to make laws with respect to corporations to encroach on areas of law making that were previously the domain of State Parliament.
-In the 1990’s, this trend extended to the area of employment law and saw the Federal Parliament use its power to make laws with respect to corporations and in relation to employers and employees, instead of relying on the conciliation and arbitration power.
+In the 1980s, the Federal Parliament began using the power given to it under the Constitution to make laws with respect to corporations to encroach on areas of law-making that were previously the domain of State Parliaments.
+In the 1990s, this trend extended to the area of employment law and saw the Federal Parliament use its power to make laws with respect to corporations and in relation to employers and employees, instead of relying on the conciliation and arbitration power.
 The High Court of Australia upheld this approach to industrial relations, and it continues to be used by the current “Fair Work” legislation.

 Key sources of employment law in Australia include the following: